 Solutions to Malnutrition: ACF’s integrated approach

-Action Against Hunger tackles acute malnutrition using an integrated nutrition strategy.
+Action Against Hunger/ACF tackles acute malnutrition and finds solutions to malnutrition using an integrated nutrition strategy.
 This approach combines the assessment of nutritional status of children, treatment of acute malnutrition, and prevention of all forms of malnutrition.

 Community-based management of acute malnutrition